 In case you sustained the injury because of someone else's recklessness, you deserve compensation.
 But sadly, it won't come without a fight.

-This is because the expenses are enormous, and the responsible party will try everything possible to deny your claim.
+The expenses are enormous, and the responsible party will try everything possible to deny your claim.

 This is where spinal cord injury lawyers come in.
 These people are experts in reviewing spinal cord injury cases and finding witnesses and evidence to improve your chances of success.